save-thinking/docs/ADR/StorageFramework.md

 ### Argument

-Given the scope of our current application and other constraints, indexDB serves our usecase.
-We decided to use indexDB with the possibility of using SQLite in future.
+Given the scope of our current application and other constraints, IndexedDB serves our usecase.
+We decided to use IndexedDB with the possibility of using SQLite in future.